broadinstitute/carmen-analysis/README.md

 You are currently in the process of analyzing ``CARMEN_Run_2``.
 Thus, from the terminal, you will navigate to the location ``\Users\albeez\Sentinel\CARMEN_Run_2`` using the ``cd`` command.
 Once in the ``CARMEN_Run_2`` directory, you will clone the Github repository as per the instructions below (specifically in Step 3).

-The cloned directory's path will be ``\Users\albeez\Sentinel\CARMEN_Run_2\carmen-sentinel-analysis``.
+The cloned directory's path will be ``\Users\albeez\Sentinel\CARMEN_Run_2\carmen-analysis``.

-Next, from the terminal, you will create a virtual environment in the cloned directory ``\carmen-sentinel-analysis`` as per the instructions below (specifically in Step 4).
+Next, from the terminal, you will create a virtual environment in the cloned directory ``\carmen-analysis`` as per the instructions below (specifically in Step 4).

-Of note, if you need to work in this working directory (``\Users\albeez\Sentinel\CARMEN_Run_2\carmen-sentinel-analysis``) again, you will not need to create the virtual environment again.
+Of note, if you need to work in this working directory (``\Users\albeez\Sentinel\CARMEN_Run_2\carmen-analysis``) again, you will not need to create the virtual environment again.
 You will only have to activate the virtual environment and install the dependencies.

 In summary, the cloned directory contains all of the needed python scripts, data files, and the virtual environment.
 The virtual environment is separate from the Python files and data files - but it will access the files in the cloned directory.